TutorLyft Logo

 Create a study schedule that breaks down your available time into manageable study blocks.
 Consider the following when allocating time:

-1. Duration: Determine the total number of hours available for study before your exam.
+1. Duration: Determine the total number of hours available for study before your exam, and ensure each hour is used efficiently to maximize retention.

 2. Sessions: Divide the hours into focused study sessions of 30-60 minutes each.